Last updated - March 23, 2018

 The customers landing on a “404 Not Found” error page is surely not going to feel good about your store.
 The immediate perception would be that your store is not reliable, or that you are not giving enough attention towards details.
 This is clearly not good for your store and there is every chance that your customer might end up on a competitor’s site.

-You can redirect the users looking for the old product’s url to the url of the product that is replacing it.
-Or even a similar product that can be a substitute to the old one.
-This way, any potential customer who clicks a link of the old product page url will land on the new page without considerable delay.
+You can redirect the users looking for the old product’s URL to the URL of the product that is replacing it.
+Or even a similar product that can be a substitute for the old one.
+This way, any potential customer who clicks a link to the old product page URL will land on the new page without considerable delay.

 There are a few different types of redirects that are commonly used.

 301 – This is one of the safest and simplest redirect options available currently.
-Basically this is a type of redirect that doesn’t cause much issue in terms of page ranking.
+Basically, this is a type of redirect that doesn’t cause many issues in terms of page ranking.
 A 301 redirect is used when you want the redirect to be permanent – that means there is no chance the old page is coming back.

 WordPress plugins that help you redirect